petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay/liferay-deployment-options.md

 * and of course...
 * Solution Development: the actual building of the enterprise Site that the Clarity company wants to build

-The biggest positive to this approach is that you have full control of your Liferay DXP deployment and you have every possible tool available to you for development and customization.
+The biggest positive to this approach is that you have full control of your Liferay DXP deployment and you have every tool available to you for development and customization.
 Of course, this can backfire as some methods of customization can make future upgrades extremely challenging.
 If this is a deployment approach that you're interested in, there is a wealth of documentation and tutorials available for you to follow in order to correctly stand up a Liferay Self-Hosted deployments.
 See the documentation to learn more:

 * [Installation and Upgrades](https://learn.liferay.com/w/dxp/installation-and-upgrades)
 * [Installing and Upgrading a Search Engine](https://learn.liferay.com/w/dxp/using-search/installing-and-upgrading-a-search-engine)